nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Behaviour of the Fees Calculator

-TAB will update all your lesson's outstanding fees upon launching TAB using the Fees Calculator feature.
+TAB will update all your lessons' outstanding fees accordingly upon launching TAB using the Fees Calculator feature.
 Fees will not be updated while TAB is open, it will only update fees upon launch.
 The Fees Calculator will account for cancelled dates in the future and ensure that lesson fees on these dates will not be added.

 However, the Fees Calculator will not account for any changes to lessons that have passed.